-But what if you continue working at the same job while living in 2 different states?
+What if you continue working at the same job while living in 2 different states?
 Some companies will send you a W-2 with the state totals listed, others will send you two separate W-2’s for each state.
-If not or they did not change the withholding to the second state you’ll have to estimate how much income you earned as a resident of one state versus the other.
+If not or they didn't change the withholding to the second state, then you’ll have to estimate how much income you earned as a resident of one state versus the other.
 Here's a few ways to do that:

 Then divide your Julian date by 365 to come up with a factor, which should be less than 1.
 Apply your factor to the year's total income from that job to get the income allocation for your former state.
 The remainder is allocated to your new state.